PicassoCT/Journeywar/README.md

 # README #
 ###SETUP ###
+1. Engine Installing
-1.You need the Spring-Engine.
+You need the Spring-Engine.
 Get and install it at http://springrts.com/Downloads

-2. Pack the GameName.7zip you found this textfile in, into the Spring/Games folder.
+2. Clone the Repository into a folder called journeywar.sdd in your Spring_Engine_Path/games/ folder.

 3. Release the Meteor, pardon, Launch the Lobby.
 Enter the Battleroom.

+4. Configure your game.

-Enjoy your stay.
+5. Enjoy your stay.

+If you have questions the author and other gamedevs can answer, contact us via IRC in #moddev.
 ======================================================================================

 ###Repository Content###